 Fall fun doesn't have to mean a trip out east.
 Farm stands, wineries, breweries and more offer the tastes and sights of the season while staying central on Long Island.
 Here are some spots west of Riverhead to try this fall.

-ENJOY A BEER AT A BREWERY
+SIP WINE AT A VINEYARD, ENJOY A BEER AT A BREWERY

 GREAT SOUTH BAY BREWERY